 Overview

-Instance Pools is an Exoscale service allowing users to provision groups of identical Compute instances automatically.
+Exoscale Instance Pools are a service to provision groups of identical Compute instances automatically.
 You can define a number of instances in the pool and the service will keep the required number up and running for you in order to achieve:

-• High availability: using an Instance Pool ensures that the target quantity of Compute instances is running.
+• High availability: using an Instance Pool ensures that the target quantity of instances is running.

-• Elasticity: Instance Pools can be scaled up and down dynamically, allowing the number of instances to match actual load and be more cost-efficient.
+• Elasticity: Instance Pools can be scaled up and down dynamically so the number of instances matches the actual load for better cost efficiency.

 Getting Started

-Before getting started with Instance Pools, please be aware of the following aspects and restrictions:
+Before getting started with Instance Pools, please note the following aspects and restrictions:

-• Instance Pools and their managed Compute instances can’t span multiple Exoscale zones and can’t be migrated to another zone once created.
+• Instance Pools and their managed Compute instances cannot span multiple Exoscale zones, and cannot be migrated to another zone after they are created.

-• Instances Pool members might have different types.
-Updating the instance type applies only to new members, existing remain untouched.
+• Instance Pool member instances might have different types.
+Updating the instance type applies only to new members.
+Existing members remain untouched.

 $ exo compute instance-pool create web \